CCA fact sheet

 • Suppliers,

-For each of these axes, analytical codes define the possible values.
+For each of these dimensions, analytical codes define the possible values.

-Analytical dimensions can be used in the Bilan Carbone® for the analytical carbon accounting, to build a reading or a nomenclature used for the operational boundary, to allocate emissions of the GHG profile, etc. They correspond to the division of emissions by responsables, in order to build a transition plan at multiple levels of responsibility within the organisation.
+Analytical dimensions can be used in the Bilan Carbone® for the analytical carbon accounting, to build a reading or a nomenclature used for the operational boundary, to allocate emissions of the GHG profile, etc. They correspond to the division of emissions by responsibility, in order to build a transition plan with several levels of responsibility within the organisation.

 Analytical dimensions are not always present in an organisation's accounting (they sometimes do not have an analytical plan).
-However, even without a formalised analytical plan, the organisation sometimes has an understanding of its costs and budgets by axes (supplier, client, project, site, team, etc.).
-These axes will be used by analytical carbon accounting because they are those that enable management of the organisation.
+However, even without a formalised analytical plan, the organisation sometimes has a view of its costs and budgets by dimensions (supplier, customer, project, site, team, etc.).
+These dimensions will be used by analytical carbon accounting because they are those that allow the organisation to be managed.

-Chart of accounts and analytical plans are stable over time for a given organisation without major structural changes.
+Chart of accounts and analytical accounts are stable over time for a given organisation without major structural modification.

 Different formats exist to export this accounting in its entirety:

-• The FEC (Accounting Entries File): a standardized accounting file, notably used by the French administration to tax audit companies.
+• The FEC (Fichier des Ecritures Comptables): standardised accounting file, notably used by the French administration to carry out fiscal checks on companies.
 It transcribes all accounting entries but does not include analytical entries.

-• The general ledger: a standardized accounting file, its structure can nevertheless be configured to some extent to allow the organisation to adapt its accounting to its needs.
-However, it does not allow analyses of the organisation's activity because it follows general accounting, its final objective being the preparation of the annual accounts (balance sheet, income statement and appendix).
+• The general ledger: standardised accounting file; its structure is however configurable to some extent to allow the organisation to adapt its accounting to its needs.
+However, it does not allow analyses of the organisation's activity because it follows general accounting, its final objective being the preparation of annual financial statements (balance sheet, income statement and notes).

-This definition refers to the analytical carbon accounting guide.
+This definition refers to the guide for analytical carbon accounting.

-As a reminder, the Bilan Carbone® method is divided into 3 main maturity levels (Initial, Standard and Advanced).
+As a reminder, the Bilan Carbone® method is divided into 3 main maturity levels (Beginner, Intermediate and Advanced).

 Analytical carbon accounting is possible for all maturity levels.
 The objectives of the approach will advance the organisation in its transition journey.

-It is recommended and relevant for a Advanced level to put in place analytical carbon accounting to obtain interpretative keys by area of responsibility, and to enable the organisation's Bilan Carbone® to be used as a decision-making tool.
+It is recommended and relevant for a Advanced level to put in place analytical carbon accounting to obtain reading keys by responsibility boundary, allowing the organisation's Bilan Carbone® to be established as a decision-making tool.

 Does the approach rely on a specific methodology?